 Broken Lemons Meets Every Other Wednesday from 6:30-8:30pm

 Every other Wednesday evening, the Broken Lemons Playwriting Group gathers to share new work among the group.
 New work is read by the group, offering playwrights the opportunity to hear their work read aloud.
 The group serves as a support system for playwrights, giving feedback and encouragement.
-Members of the Broken Lemons receive fully staged readings of their work as part of BHCT's New Play Development Series.

 Meet the Lemons